Saturday, 31 December 2011

 Today James persuaded me to walk a bit more of the Ayrshire Coastal Path, it was a good idea because it was a beautiful day; blue skies and unseasonably warm.
 We set off from Barassie and walked along the beach to Irvine, a very pleasant beach walk, sandy all the way with blue foamy waves lapping at our boots.
 We thought that this was where a previous walk at Christmas 2009 had started (because we are doing the Ayrshire coastal path bit by bit so James is marking off in his book what we still have to do).
 However we realised that it had started at Stevenston, further along the coast.
 Rather than leave this section to another day we decided to press on.
 The route left the coast and went up though the harbour area of Irvine, which was very pretty in the sunshine with nicely renovated houses.
 We passed a statue of a carter and Clydesdale horse which was very pleasing, there used to be many carters in the area who hauled coal down to the docks.
 From there we continued inland to Kilwinning, passing through woodland and the Garnock Floods, which is moorland.
 We then turned towards Stevenston, going along country roads.
 On the outskirts of Stevenston we saw nine deer grazing in fields, they were beautiful.
 We finally arrived at Stevenston station after walking 17 km, and I was flagging by this time after my late night last night!
 However I was really glad that we had done the walk, we had a lovely chat on the way and I decided that today is the official start of my quest for fitness!
 We got a taxi back to our car at Barassie and picked up fish suppers on the way home.

 James and Ally went to the Yes concert this evening; I really don't enjoy their music and after the last gruelling concert I went to I told James that I wouldn't be back and he would have to take one of the boys instead.
 So Ally bravely went and claims that he enjoyed it, but he is maybe just being nice to his old Dad!
-David and I had a relaxing evening; I watched a film called "A little bit of Heaven" starring Kate Hudson, I enjoyed it although it was quite sad.
+Davie and I had a relaxing evening; I watched a film called "A little bit of Heaven" starring Kate Hudson, I enjoyed it although it was quite sad.
 When James arrived home he brought me a really gorgeous tie dyed Yes t shirt; I was delighted.

-Friday 11 November 2011
+Friday, 11 November 2011

 The eleventh day of the eleventh month

 Today is armistice day, and it's a special one because not only is it the eleventh day of the eleventh month, but it is also the eleventh year of the century.
 So we had our two minutes silence at school at eleven minutes past eleven - 11.11 on the 11.11.11!
 During the two minutes silence I reflected on all the people who have died and are still dying during wars.
 I was very moved two years ago when we visited war graves in France and Belgium, including that of James' Great Uncle Hugh, who died at the age of 23 just before the 1st World War ended.
-We took flowers to his grave but the next time we visit the boys want to take a heather to plant as a reminder of Scotland.
+We took flowers to his grave, but the next time we visit the boys want to take a heather to plant as a reminder of Scotland.
 Hugh's graveyard was a relatively small one but it still had two thousand graves; some of the larger ones have many thousands of graves, many unnamed.
 The war cemeteries were very beautiful in the autumn sunshine, but also very sad.
 Nearly everyone in those graves were way younger than James and I are now.
 We also visited battlefields and trenches, it was hard to imagine the violence even though the countryside is still scarred with the marks of war, and even the fields are still full of shells and bullets.
 I was very impressed with Alasdair and David's interest in the area and its history, and respect for the people who died there.
 As well as Great Uncle Hugh, we have had other relatives who fought in wars.
 My Grandpa Russell fought in the Battle of the Somme and in Greece in the 1st World War, and my Dad was in the occupying army in Italy during the 2nd World War.
 So I had a lot to think about during those two minutes.
 I just hope that none of my sons has to fight in a war.

-Wednesday 9 November 2011
+Wednesday, 9 November 2011

 Return of the Lost Kitten